Take look at your bookshelf.

 That restriction does not apply to Amazon Prime Reading.
 With Prime Reading, you get full access to Kindle top-selling items.
-So, if you’re one to gravitate to New York Times bestsellers… this might be the better platform for you.
+So, if you’re one to gravitate to New York Times bestsellers… this might be a better platform for you.

-Just as with Kindle Unlimited, Amazon Prime (thus Prime Reading) comes with a 30 day free trial.
+Just as with Kindle Unlimited, Amazon Prime (thus Prime Reading) comes with a 30-day free trial.

 Sounds great huh?
 But there is no such thing as perfection.
 (Unless we count my Granny’s peanut butter cookies.
 But I digress…)